Tommel71/Safeworder/README.md

 </div>

 ## Performance

-Downloading evaluation data from reddit and evaluating it in `main.py` results in the following graphs which show that the judgement mechanism in use - `detoxify` - rates the replaced texts as much less toxic and obscene.
+Downloading evaluation data from reddit and evaluating it in `main.py` results in the following graphs which show that the judgement mechanism in use - `detoxify` - rates the texts as much less toxic and obscene after `safeworder` has been applied

 Less obscene subreddit             |  Obscene subreddit :-------------------------:|:-------------------------:
 ![](files/askreddit_results.png)  |  ![](files/sexstories_results.png)

+## When to use

+Use this tool if you want to replace nsfw, profane, toxic, offensive words or expressions with a more appropriate content.
+You can use it out of the box or customize it to your needs.
+In some cases you may want to not just replace the words with characters like `*` or `-`.
+This package allows you to replace the words with any other expression you want.
+You will also get the indices of where replacement happens which allows you to highlight, replace, remove or alter the words in the original text.

 ## How to install